Dormston School: History

-A fourth block, housing music, drama, dance and English classrooms (D Block) was built during the 1990/91 academic year, followed shortly afterwards by three Modern Languages classrooms, two Art Rooms and a Technology workshop.
+A fourth classroom block, housing music, drama, dance and English classrooms (D Block) was built during the 1990/91 academic year, followed shortly afterwards by three Modern Languages classrooms, two Art Rooms and a Technology workshop.
 The early 1990s expansions took place to accommodate the extra pupils following the local authority's decision to lower the secondary school starting age from 12 to 11, as well as growing demand for places at the school.
 It had provided capacity for around 700 pupils when it covered the 12-16 age range.
-That figure had risen to more than 900 when the age for admissions was reduced, but high demand for places saw it increased beyond 1,000 by the mid 1990s.
+That figure had risen to around 900 when the age for admissions was reduced, but high demand for places saw it increased beyond 1,000 by the mid 1990s.

 The Dormston Centre was first planned in the late 1980s, and in July 1996 the National Lottery granted the Dormston School £4 million to build the complex, which was completed nearly four years later, named 'The Dormston Centre'.
 It incorporates facilities including a sports hall, art gallery, theatre and cafe.
 It cost around £6million to build in total.
 The official opening took place on 1 December 2000.
 Two years later, the Dudley News criticised the project as a "failure" as few people in the local area were making use of it.

 In March 1999, the school made the headlines when 41 girls were either sent home, made to change their clothes or isolated from lessons for wearing excessively short skirts, following months of complaints from the local community.
 21 female pupils aged from 11 to 16 were suspended and the others segregated away from the other pupils.
 This attracted national as well as local media attention.

 In the autumn of 2000, Dormston School was credited with the Charter Mark in recognition of its services to the pupils and the local community.
-The school was also previously awarded specialist status as a Mathematics and Computing College.
+The school was also awarded specialist status as a Mathematics and Computing College in July 2006.

 Two science laboratories were opened in the autumn of 2003, as was a Sixth Form Centre (owned by Dudley College) in September 1996.
 The sixth form block was demolished in 2007 and transferred to the mobile classrooms which had been erected more than a decade earlier.
 These were removed by 2015.
+The sixth form facilities were relocated to the new Dudley Sixth building in Dudley town centre in September 2012.

 An additional block was completed in 2017 to accommodate a further five classrooms (Block F).
 This was to accommodate a fresh increase in pupil numbers following the closure of the Coseley School, where the remaining pupils were divided between Dormston and High Arcal.

 The school's current head teacher is Mrs Caroline Sutton, who was appointed in September 2022 following the retirement of Mr Stephen Dixon.